To access your official course details for the year you started your degree, please visit the handbook

-As a graduate of the Graduate Diploma of Visual Communication Design you will be able to communicate and produce industry and audience-relevant solutions to communication problems and opportunities which require visual design in the strategy mix.
+As a graduate of Deakin's Graduate Diploma of Visual Communication Design you will be able to communicate and produce industry and audience-relevant solutions to communication problems and opportunities which require visual design in the strategy mix.
 In addition, the course will develop graduates with sound theoretical grounding in cultural, business and professional skills to enable them to be effective practitioners.

 Graduates are likely to find work in areas such as advertising and marketing communication, communication strategy, corporate branding, design consultancies or creative boutiques.
 Graduates may be employed, work on a freelance basis or be self-employed.
-With a focus on both Communication Design knowledge and technical skills graduates are better prepared for the rapidly evolving, ever changing communication industry.
+With a focus on both Communication Design knowledge and technical skills, graduates are better prepared for the rapidly evolving, ever-changing communication industry.

 For more information go to DeakinTALENT